Policing-Redefined/docs/docs/user-docs/faq.md

 <details>
   <summary>I switched to PR and now the flashlight animation is different?</summary>
   <div>
-    <div>Stop The Ped has it's own custom flashlight animation, PR does not yet.
+    <div>Stop The Ped has its own custom flashlight animation, PR does not yet.
 This may change in a future update.</div>
   </div>
 </details>
 ---